Index Graph Implementation Problems Change Language (Farsi) Source

 Graph Implementation

-In this section, we aim to input and store a graph in a computer.
-Modeling graphs in computers allows us to leverage their immense processing power to implement theoretical methods and algorithms.
-In programming competitions, many problems are graph-related, and solving them requires properly inputting and storing the graph.
+In this section, we will try to input and store graphs within a computer.
+Modeling graphs in a computer helps us leverage its immense processing power to execute theoretical methods and algorithms.
+In competitive programming, many problems are related to graphs, and to solve them, graphs must be input and stored in an appropriate way.

-A standard input format commonly used in competition problems is as follows: The first line contains the number of vertices and edges.
-Subsequent lines each specify the two endpoints of an edge.
+A standard method for inputting graphs, commonly used in competitive programming problems, is as follows: the first line gives you the number of vertices and the number of edges.
+Subsequently, for each of the 'number of edges' lines, the two endpoint vertices of that edge are written.
 For example:

 5 6